SUI-Components/sui/packages/sui-widget-embedder/README.md

 Inside your project-level package.json, you must config the library,

-* cdn [REQUIRED]: the base path of the cdn where your assets will be located
+* remoteCdn [REQUIRED]: the base path of the cdn where your assets will be located
-* devPor [OPTIONAL] (DEFAULT=3000): Port where your development server will be listening
+* devPort [OPTIONAL] (DEFAULT=3000): Port where your development server will be listening
 * target [REQUIRED]: protocol and host from the site that you want to develop

 ### page config